sintaahwalisa/Automated-Crypto-Market-Insights/README.md

 - GitHub Actions for free CI/CD
 - TradingView for embeddable charts

+---

 ## 📧 Contact

-For questions or suggestions, please open an issue or contact via GitHub.
+For questions or suggestions, please open an issue or contact via [LinkedIn](https://www.linkedin.com/in/michaelvincentsebastian/) 😄.

 ---